 And even if you did have the chance to compare them on an average to average level, so what?
 Does their success rob you of your chance of happiness?
 Happiness is not a zero-sum game.
 You can both be content and happy.
 It depends solely on the way you look at it.

 I guarantee you can find someone who is poorer than you, but happier.
 And I also guarantee you can find someone that is richer, yet unfulfilled.

-So I understand this quotes message.
-And I do believe comparison robs happiness.
+So I understand the message of this quote.
+And I do believe there is a chance that comparison robs happiness.
 But it will only happen if you let it.